Zhassulan1/SDM/README.md

 The reason I wrote this program was written because original `shutdown` command line utility does not support hybernation with time delay.
 I decided to fix it.

 Why did I remember about this program now?
-I needed to learn how [`Inno setup script`](https://jrsoftware.org/isinfo.php) works (Also I neded some practice on writing README files).
+I needed to learn how [Inno Setup script](https://jrsoftware.org/isinfo.php) works (Also I neded some practice on writing README files).

 ---